afkar-gg/Roblox-Scripts/Webhook-Current-J*bId/readme.md

-# 🔗 Roblox Job ID → Discord Webhook Sender
+# 🔗 Roblox J*b ID → Discord Webhook Sender

 Send your **current Roblox Job ID** (with join link) directly to a **Discord webhook** using a simple in-game GUI.